JoelRomero97/Cryptography/Practices/1 - Affine Cipher/README.md

 # Encryption

-Write the message you want to encrypt on "m.txt" file Compile and run the program selecting option 2 and giving it values for alpha and beta The encrypted message is in "c.txt" file
+- Write the message you want to encrypt on "plaintext.txt" file
+- Compilation: gcc Affine.c -o Affine
+- Execution: Affine.exe
+- Select option 1
+- Give a value for alpha (multiplicative value) and beta (additive value)
+- Check the encrypted message on "ciphered.txt"

 # Decryption

+- Compilation: gcc Affine.c -o Affine
+- Execution: Affine.exe
+- Select option 2
-Compile and run the program selecting option 2 giving it the same values for alpha and beta you use for encryption The original message will be written on the console
+- Give the same values for alpha and beta you use to encrypt the message
+- The original message will be written on the console

-# Author
+# Autor

 Joel Mauricio Romero Gamarra